sassoftware/sas-container-recipes/README.md

 # SAS for Containers: Recipes
 This repository contains a collection of recipes and other resources for building containers that include the SAS Viya software and other tools.

+- [/viya-programming](viya-programming/README.md) is a folder that includes recipes and resources for creating single or multiple containers of the SAS Viya 3.4 programming-only deployment.
+- [/addons](addons/README.md) contains recipes and resources that enhance the base SAS Viya software, such as configuration of SAS/ACCESS software and integration with LDAP.
+- A build script named `build.sh` is located at the repository root level.
+Use it to build Docker images for SAS Viya 3.4.
 - [/all-in-one](all-in-one/README.md) creates a SAS Viya programming-only analytic container from one Dockerfile for convenience and simplicity.
 This recipe, which was presented at SAS Global Forum 2018, includes SAS Studio, R Studio, and Jupyter Lab.
-- [/viya-programming](viya-programming/README.md) is a folder that includes a recipe and resources for creating SAS Viya 3.4 programming-only Docker images.
-- [/addons](addons/README.md) contains recipes and resources that enhance the base SAS Viya software, such as configuration of SAS/ACCESS software and integration with LDAP.
-- A [build script](#use-buildsh-to-build-the-images) that you can use to create a container image that includes the SAS Viya software and addon layers.

 ## Prerequisites
 ### SAS Software

 - SAS Viya 3.4 software: a SAS Viya 3.4 on Linux order and the SAS_Viya_deployment_data.zip from the Software Order Email (SOE) are required.
 - Creating a local mirror of the SAS software is strongly recommended.
-[Here's why](../wikis/Tips#create-a-local-mirror-repository).
+[Here's why](../wikis/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### Other Software